What is MFA?

 If a company does not want to require MFA, a user can still turn it on for themself.
 You cannot control this for another user.

 To turn it on for yourself, go to My Account and visit the Account Details section.
-Toggle on "Enable MFA" and you will be required to verify phone number.
-On the next login you will be required to use the text verification.
+Toggle on "Enable MFA," and you will be required to verify the phone number.
+On the next login, you will be required to use text verification.